vmware-archive/node-examples/book-service/README.md

 {"FullTitle":"The Shining","ISBN":"0525565329","MSRP":"9.99","Publisher":"Anchor","Authors":"Stephen King"}
 ```

-### Clean Up the Cloud Cache Environment
+### Clean Up the Tanzu GemFire Environment

-When done running the app, tear down the app and the Cloud Cache service instance:
+When done running the app, tear down the app and the Tanzu GemFire for VMs service instance:

 1. Stop the running app: